-The data contained and referred to within this report is also available online on our new, redesigned online portal, where it can be sorted and filtered according to your preferences, also providing access to historic data from our past surveys back to 2019.
+The data contained and referred to within this report is also available online on our new, redesigned online portal, where it can be sorted and filtered according to your preferences.

 To access the data, visit the main report page and click the blue "Explore the data" button.
 Alternatively, you can visit the data portal page.
 If you have any questions about any of the data, please contact us.